 Gordon Gekko, quite obviously, is supposed to portray wealth and power.
 His entire look takes it to an almost comically brash extreme, with slicked back hair and luxurious clothes that clearly signify wealth and taste.

 You can do it too.
 Start with a fine cotton dress shirt detailed with contrasting white collar and French cuffs.
 Strap on some loud red suspenders that clash tastefully with your necktie, and wear nothing other than the gold standard of business suits.

 Wall Street was one of those rare influential movies for men’s fashion.
 When you see this look on the street today, it’s hard to ignore the association with Gordon Gekko.

-If you’d rather “occupy” Wall St. than work there, remember that it’s OK to dress like a banker, especially if you paid a fraction of the price for your clothes.
+If you’d rather occupy Wall St. than work there, remember that it’s OK to dress like a banker, especially if you paid a fraction of retail price for your suit.
 In the end, it’s only cloth – despite what Hollywood exaggerations lead us to believe.